Haskeeb265/obsidian-vault/1 - Rough Notes/What is an Agent.md

 - An Agent can perform ANY task we implement via **tools** to complete **actions**
 	- Let's say your want your Agent to send emails automatically whenever you ask it, for that you'll have to provide the Agent with a function(**tool**) which sends emails.
 	- Design of the **tool** is very imp and greatly effects the quality of the agent.
-Witho
+Without a variety of provided tools, an agent cannot cater to your needs.
+	-

 #### References